rosmed/slicer_ros2_module/docs/pages/nodes/topics.rst

          // run ros2 topic echo /my_string in a terminal to see the output pubString->Publish("my first string");

-         // example with short class name, String will be expended to vtkMRMLROS2PublisherStringNode auto pubString2 = rosNode->CreateAndAddPublisherNode("String", "/my_second_string");
+         // example with short class name, String will be expanded to vtkMRMLROS2PublisherStringNode auto pubString2 = rosNode->CreateAndAddPublisherNode("String", "/my_second_string");